omarHJ/Weather-App-V2/README.md

 - **Rate Limiting Not Working:**
   - Verify `rate-limiter-flexible` is installed and configured in `app/api/weather/route.ts`.
   - For production, consider using Redis for distributed rate limiting.
-- **Authentication Errors:**
-  - Ensure `INTERNAL_API_KEY` and `NEXT_PUBLIC_INTERNAL_API_KEY` are set correctly.
-  - Check the `Authorization` header in client-side requests.
 - **Styles Not Applied:**
   - Ensure `globals.css` is imported in `app/layout.tsx`.
   - Verify class names in `page.tsx` match those in `globals.css`.

----

-## Contributing

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature`.
-3. Make changes and commit: `git commit -m "Add your feature"`.
-4. Push to your fork: `git push origin feature/your-feature`.
-5. Open a pull request with a detailed description.

----